franciscodalbertas/When-do-benefits-from-ecosystem-restoration-offset-costs-/README.md

 The scripts to generate the farm-level scenarios and the regional-level scenarios are above.

 The properties boundaries and APP limits for the municipalities considered in this study can be obtained from this adress: https://www.car.gov.br/publico/imoveis/index.
-The list of municpalities is located at thecsv file "list_mun.csv".
+The list of municpalities is located at the csv file "list_mun.csv".